 Have you decided to host a baby shower for one of your dear friends?
 If so, you'll want to make sure this is a party to remember, but only in a good way.

 There's nothing more precious than a brand new baby, and it's not difficult to come up with cutesy themes for the shower.
-However, good manners and proper etiquette are still called for during this fun celebration.
+Good manners and proper etiquette are still called for during this fun celebration.
 Whether this is your first, second, sixth, or adopted child, the joy of sharing the time with friends makes it all the more special.

 New Moms and Dads